 What are Angel Investors?

 Angel investors are a form of informal investors having the high net worth usually generally among the entrepreneur’s friends and family who invests their own money in entrepreneurs starting the business either in the form of one-time investment or ongoing money supply to help in the early stages with very favorable terms to the startups.
 Since the level of risk involved in such type of investment is very high, usually they are investing initial capital in exchange for convertible debt or ownership equity i.e. they get control in the equity ownership of the business.

 In other words, Angel Investor is someone who puts their own funds during the early stage of a company and also contributes through their business experience.
 These are usually wealthy individuals who either invest in the personal capacity or through crowdfunding platforms online or build angel investors network to pool in capital together and then invest in early-stage startups in which they have a personal liking to a product or find the business idea compelling enough to become a big success.

 How does Angel Investors Work?

 - Starting a business requires a great idea and execution capability on the part of the entrepreneur among many other factors.
 However, along with all this, a startup requires initial funding which forms the base behind converting that idea into a profitable business.

 - Usually, initial funding is done by the entrepreneur itself through bootstrapping (Bootstrap is a situation in which an entrepreneur starts a company with the help of personal finances).
-However, not all entrepreneur has funds to bootstrap their ideas into reality and as such requires funding from external sources.
+However, not all entrepreneur has funds to bootstrap effect and put their ideas into reality and as such requires funding from external sources.